FrancesReagan/countries-explorer/README.md

   *Component design: I developed a better understanding of proper JSX structure, parent-child relationships, and reusable component patterns.*

   __Potential Improvements__
    *Typescript implementatoin--that may be a future practice run of mine--to do this project again using Typescript and Tailwinds.*
+    Will read up on this site for next take on it--- [Mastering Tailwind CSS and Typescript: A comprehensive guide](https://www.xjavascript.com/blog/tailwind-and-typescript/)

 __Conclusion__
 The challenges faced on the project reminded me that I needed to refresh my CSS learning and keep it on par with the other subjects I am learning.
 The biggest challenge I have found in this and all my